- The International Kitchen

 - Breakfast at the hotel.

-- It starts with a presentation of the small farm, showcasing traditional fruits, vegetables, and flowers.
-Participants will receive an overview of the appetizers and wines to be tasted before preparing four traditional dishes: a soup, a meat dish, a fish dish, and a dessert.
+- The class begins with a presentation of the small farm, showcasing traditional fruits, vegetables, and flowers.
+You will also receive an overview of the appetizers and wines to be tasted.

 Day Seven

-- The experience ends with a traditional fogo de chão dinner on a peaceful countryside estate, accompanied by the melodic sounds of the viola da terra – a truly authentic taste of Azorean culture.
+- The day concludes with a traditional fogo de chão dinner at a peaceful countryside estate, accompanied by the melodic sounds of the viola da terra — a truly authentic and memorable Azorean experience.

 Day Eight